rahulbarhate/GAN---2D---3D/README.md

 2. ```Use Cases```: File that contains the use cases targeted.
 3. ```Modules```: All the individual functional modules of the project.

- ...
-Please make sure that all the modules are named after their functionalities and major changes are branced appropriately.
+⋅⋅⋅Please make sure that all the modules are named after their functionalities and major changes are branced appropriately.